Mission Trip Rules – Trusting in the Dark

 Todays guest post is by Lisa Beiderwieden.
 Lisa is the Manager of Missionary Care for the Evangelical Free Church of Canada.
-As a mission leader, she sometimes has to professionally listen to people complain about mission trip rules 🙂
+As a mission leader, she occasionally professionally listens to people complain about mission trip rules

 The unreasonable rules